How To Find Vertical Tangent Line Implicit Differentiation

 Identifying Vertical Tangent Lines: The Key Indicator

 A vertical tangent line occurs when the derivative dy/dx is undefined.
 This typically happens when the denominator of the derivative is equal to zero while the numerator is non-zero.
-Therefore, the process of finding vertical tangent lines involves:
+Because of this, the process of finding vertical tangent lines involves:

 1. Implicitly differentiating the equation: Find dy/dx using implicit differentiation.